-Friends actor Matthew Perry dies at 54: US media
+Friends actor Matthew Perry dies at 54

 Perry found dead in a hot tub at his Los Angeles home, the LA Times reports.

-Matthew Perry, the actor who gained fame playing Chandler Bing in the hit sitcom Friends has died, United States media has reported.
+Matthew Perry, the actor who gained fame playing Chandler Bing in the hit sitcom Friends, has died.

 He was 54.